Padre Pio: Pilgrimage sites

-Pontifical visits
+Veneration by the popes

 Popes have encouraged popular devotion to Padre Pio in various ways, notably by visiting the places associated with his life and ministry.
 San Giovanni Rotondo, where Padre Pio spent most of his life and where his shrine is located, was visited by Pope John Paul II, Pope Benedict XVI and Pope Francis.
 Pietrelcina, Padre Pio's birthplace, was visited by Pope Francis.

-Pope John Paul II had much admiration for Padre Pio even before he became Pope.
+Pope John Paul II had much admiration for Padre Pio even before he became Pope, when Padre Pio was still alive.
 In 1947, as a young priest studying in Rome, Karol Wojtyła made a pilgrimage to San Giovanni Rotondo to meet Padre Pio in person.
 He returned to San Giovanni Rotondo as a cardinal, in 1974.
 He visited San Giovanni Rotondo again in May 1987 as Pope John Paul II, to celebrate the 100th anniversary of Padre Pio's birth.

 On 21 June 2009, Pope Benedict XVI visited San Giovanni Rotondo as a pastoral visit.
-He visited the Santa Maria delle Grazie Church to venerate of the relics of Padre Pio in the crypt, celebrated mass and met with various people, including with the sick and the employees of the Casa Sollievo della Sofferenza.
+He visited the Santa Maria delle Grazie Church to venerate of the relics of Padre Pio in the crypt, celebrated Mass and met with various people, including with the sick and the employees of the Casa Sollievo della Sofferenza.

-Pope Francis has also supported popular devotion to Padre Pio.
-During the Extraordinary Jubilee of Mercy, he requested that Padre Pio's relics be exposed for veneration in St. Peter's Basilica from 8 to 14 February 2016.
-On 17 March 2018, he visited both Pietrelcina and San Giovanni Rotondo to celebrate the 50th anniversary of his death.
+Pope Francis had also supported popular devotion to Padre Pio.
+During the Extraordinary Jubilee of Mercy, he requested that Padre Pio's relics be exposed for veneration in St. Peter's Basilica from 8 to 14 February 2016 and he especially honoured Padre Pio as a "saint-confessors" to inspire people to resort to the sacrament of Penance during the Jubilee.
+On 17 March 2018, Pope Francis visited both Pietrelcina and San Giovanni Rotondo to celebrate the 50th anniversary of Padre Pio's death.